uhqd/esapiForDummies/README.md

 On the Menu bar, select **Generate**, then **Generate Solution**

 Visual Studio is building your project and in the output window (bootom) it writes where is created your final product the .esapi.dll file.

+### Test execution in Eclipse
+You can test in Eclipse:
+- Load a plan
-You can test in Eclipse: select **Tools**, then **Scripts**, then change directory to select the direcory where your .esapi.dll is (Please notice that Eclipse does not ask you to select directly the .esapi.dll file but the directory that contains it).
+- select **Tools**, then **Scripts**, then **Change directory** to select the directory where your .esapi.dll is (Please notice that Eclipse does not ask you to select directly the .esapi.dll file but the directory that contains it).

 Once you have choose the correct directrory, select you "plugin" (the .esapi.dll)  and Execute it.